cheffley6/personalwebsite/hugo/content/about.md

 ## Experience

-My background so far has been in software engineering with some amount of data science, machine learning, and security applied across HCM, marketing, healthcare, education, and audio.
+My professional background so far has been in full-stack software engineering, data science, machine learning, and cybersecurity applied across HCM, marketing, healthcare, education, and audio.
 To check out some of my work, head over to the [projects]("https://cyheffley.com/projects") section.